 - Associations/Networks: Member Participation

-- Marketing/Design Agencies: IWD Campaign Work
+- Marketing/Design/PR Agencies: IWD Campaign Work for client

-- Best IWD Grassroots Impact
+- Best IWD Grassroots Impact (non private sector only)

 - Best IWD Event Pack use